luigilupini/animation-vanilla-hover-torch-gradient/README.md

 Because you can't provide coordinate color to different section of a border.
-Add an additional inner child to each card `after` giving (cloudy/opaque) background that appears as a border but its an inner child that is 100% - 4px in (h/w).
+Add an additional inner child to each card `after` giving (cloudy/opaque) background that appears as a border space, due to the inner child with a 100% - 4px (h/w).

 ```css
 .card-inner {